openvinotoolkit/openvino_notebooks/notebooks/404-style-transfer-webcam/README.md

 ## Notebook Contents

-This notebook demonstrates style transfer with OpenVINO, using the [Fast Neural Style Transfer](https://github.com/onnx/models/tree/master/vision/style_transfer/fast_neural_style) model from [ONNX Model Repository](https://github.com/onnx/models).
-The idea is to use feed-forward convolutional neural networks to generate image transformations.
-The networks are trained using [Perceptual Losses for Real-Time Style Transfer and Super-Resolution](https://arxiv.org/abs/1603.08155) along with [Instance Normalization](https://arxiv.org/abs/1607.08022) and effectively apply style transfer on a image / video.
+There are 5 pre-trained style transfer models you can use with this notebook with the following styles: Mosaic, Rain Princess, Candy, Udnie and Pointilism.
+The models are downloaded from [ONNX Model Repository](https://github.com/onnx/models).
+They are based on the research paper [Perceptual Losses for Real-Time Style Transfer and Super-Resolution](https://arxiv.org/abs/1603.08155) and [Instance Normalization](https://arxiv.org/abs/1607.08022).
+The final steps in this notebook show live inference results using video from a webcam and video file.

 ## Installation Instructions